 Common Name: Ninebark

-Physocarpus opulifolius is a Deciduous Shrub up to 3.00 metres tall.
+Physocarpus opulifolius is a deciduous shrub that can grow up to 3.00 metres tall.

 Large medicinal doses can be toxic[